Homepage > Education and Learning > Schools > Find a School > School Search

 For parent who may themselves have SEND, we endeavor to know how parents most like to communicate and use their preferred method to do so.
 We also form and maintain positive relationships with our parents in order to help them to feel more comfortable during discussions with teachers and for them to feel at ease approaching staff should they need to.

 During Pupil Passport meetings or parent consultation meetings, teachers will share a number of strategies that you can use to support your child at home.
 Some of these will be general support strategies, some will be more specialised for a child.
 If resources are required, the school will do their best to provide parents with the necessary resources.
-If you would like further advice on how to support your child at home, speak to the class teacher.
+If you would like further advice on how to support your child at home, speak to their class teacher.
 At Springfields First School, we aim to support parents and children in any way that we can.

 Parent workshops are held several times throughout the year- these can be found on the Springfields First School Newsletter that is sent out to parents on a weekly basis.
+Training that is offered by external agencies will be shared via the SEND email address or on the termly SEND newsletter.

 Pupil voice is an integral part of our school.
 Children have a termly meeting with school staff to voice their opinions on their Pupil Passport.
 As our children are young, they do not usually attend meetings unless parent’s wish for them to do so.
 However, a member of staff from school who works alongside the child, gathers their views in a child friendly way.

 A log of interventions is kept, this identifies the starting point of all pupils and the end point- this is usually done on a cycle of 6 weeks.
-Provision is also monitored through observations by the SENCO or SLT, this can be through book trawls, monitoring of interventions and monitoring of lessons.
+Provision is also monitored through observations by the SENCO or SLT, this can be through book looks, monitoring of interventions and monitoring of lessons.
 Individual Pupil Passports (support plans) are reviewed on a termly basis.
 We hold regular staff meetings whereby we discuss the provision that children are receiving.
 We also have termly pupil progress meetings, held by the Headteacher whereby the progress and provision of all children is discussed.

 We send a parent questionnaire out to all parents and a separate questionnaire to parents of children on the SEND register to increase parent engagement and to gain a better understanding of their views.
 We endeavour to follow up on suggestions made by parents.